SidonTheTroll/cave-of-ordeals/Biology/QnA/1-sexual-reproduction-in-flowering-plants.md

 # Exercise
 ## 1. Name the parts of an angiosperm flower in which developent of male and female gametophyte take place.
+1. **Male Gametophyte Development**:
+   - The male gametophyte, which consists of pollen grains containing sperm cells, develops within the anthers of the flower.
+Each pollen grain is a haploid structure containing two sperm cells.
+2. **Female Gametophyte Development**:
+   - The female gametophyte, also known as the embryo sac, develops within the ovule, which is located within the ovary of the flower.
+The ovary is part of the pistil, the female reproductive organ of the flower.
+The embryo sac contains the egg cell and other supporting cells necessary for fertilization and embryo development.

 ## 2. Differentiate between microsporogenesis and megasporogenesis.
 Which type of cell division occurs during these events?
 Name the structure formed at the end of these two events.
 ## 3. Arrange the following terms in the correct developmental sequence: Pollen grain, sporogenous tissue, microspore tetrad, pollen mother cell, male gametes.
 ## 4. With a neat, labeled diagram, describe the parts of a typical angiosperm.